Halloween is creeping up on us…. and one thing I’ve heard quite

 then one holiday after another, and prepping for family gatherings,

-things can be a little stressful for even the best of us, but it doesn’t have to be.
+things can be a little stressful even f0r those of us who are pretty well organized and on top of things, but it doesn’t have to be.

-I’ve recently received some messages from the sweet
+I’ve recently received some messages from my readers

-and share more about where I find inspirational ideas from beyond Pinterest.
+and also share where I find inspirational ideas from beside Pinterest.

 So I’m going to share a quick 1 minute DIY video

-and share details about what inspires my Halloween style.
+and what actually inspires my Halloween decorating style.

 Let’s Kick It Off With Halloween On The Mantel